 Lectures are free to members; non-members are welcome, but are asked to sign the visitors’ book and to donate £3 toward expenses.

-In the light of the developing COVID-19 situation, we’ve moved our monthly lectures online – they’re free and open to all!
-Lectures commence at 7pm.
+Due to the COVID-19 situation, we’ve moved our monthly lectures online through Zoom until further notice – they’re free and open to all!

 18 September 2020